-Codified Security’s mobile app security testing platform tests mobile apps for PCI app security vulnerabilities.
+Codified Security’s automated mobile app security testing platform tests mobile apps for PCI app security vulnerabilities.

 Codified Security’s rules engine recognises the Payment Card Industry Data Security Standard 3.2 (PCI-DSS).
 This gives you a transparent way to understand the compliance of your mobile apps and data privacy risks.

 Codified Security helps to fulfil testing obligations and secure mobile apps against the security framework of PCI-DSS.
 We offer certification for your mobile app’s compliance with PCI-DSS 3.2.

 The rules that are applied to each mobile app are customisable according to the risk policies in use at your company.
 This makes it possible to change the risk level or ignore individual rules according to the particular requirements of a mobile app.